Asbestos and Cancer

 Ovarian Cancer

-Asbestos has been clearly linked to ovarian cancer through numerous studies and mounting lawsuits against the company Johnson & Johnson® (J&J).
+Asbestos can greatly harm the ovaries and cause cancer.
+Asbestos has been clearly linked to ovarian cancer through numerous studies and mounting lawsuits against the company Johnson & Johnson (J&J).

 For decades, J&J made its world-famous baby powder from talc, a mineral often found near asbestos in natural rock deposits.
-Though talc on its own is generally safe, many talc deposits have been found to contain asbestos fibers.
+Though talc on its own is generally safe, many talc deposits have been contaminated with asbestos fibers.

-Recently unearthed company documents revealed that J&J found asbestos fibers in its baby powder multiple times in its own studies but suppressed the truth.
+Recently unearthed company studies and records revealed that J&J found asbestos fibers in its baby powder multiple times, but suppressed the truth.
+The company first discovered asbestos in its powder back in 1957.

-Many women who used the powder as a feminine hygiene product were diagnosed with cancer in their ovaries decades later, according to recent lawsuits.
+Many women who used the powder as a feminine hygiene product were diagnosed with ovarian cancer decades later, according to recent lawsuits.
 In fact, 22 women with ovarian cancer were awarded a $4.69 billion verdict in July 2018 after a jury found that their cancer was connected to J&J talcum powder.

 Throat Cancer

-In 2006, the Institute of Medicine (IOM) confirmed that asbestos may cause laryngeal cancer, which affects the voice box.
+The National Academy of Medicine (NAM) has confirmed that asbestos may cause laryngeal cancer, which affects the voice box.
 More research is needed to see if asbestos exposure increases the risk of other throat cancers.

 “For cancer of the throat, the link is strongest for the hypopharynx, the part of the throat closest to the larynx (voice box).
 It’s not clear exactly how asbestos might affect risk for these cancers, but swallowed asbestos fibers might somehow contribute to the risk.”